olcf/SC20_HandsOn_with_Summit/challenges/GPU_Profiling/README.md

 $ make unoptimized
 ```

-This will create a binary called `matrix_sums_unoptimized` in the directory, that is doing the
+This will create a binary called `matrix_sums_unoptimized` in the directory.
-one thread per row addition.

 ## Step 2: Run the program